endqrmqn/passwordmanager/README.md

 # Personal Password Manager

 You are currently looking at the beta code/build.
-While the code is not meant to be safe, consider this code **even more unsafe**!!
+This is an experimental prototype; assume it is **not** secure for production use

 A lightweight C++ password manager and generator with local encryption and a simple GUI.